 All of these efforts take volunteers, time, and money.
 The museum does not charge for admission, special tours, classes, or remote booths.
 We operate solely on contributions and modest sales at our ebay store.

 Won't you please consider a contribution to help keep the vintageTEK museum operational?

 You can contribute on-line through Paypal on our How To Donate page or use your credit card while visiting the museum, or send us a check through the mail.
 The museum would greatly appreciate your support.

 vintageTEK T-Shirts now available on our ebay store.

 Buy yours today and help support the museum.

 Become a museum associate!
 Sign up on our registration page and receive monthly email newsletters from the museum.
 These newsletters are only sent once per month and contain photos and information on what is happening at your museum.
-The newsletters are very similar to the monthly blog.
-Click here to view the January blog.
+The main topics of the newsletters are also posted as a blog.
+Click here to view the latest blog.